 Buying Individual Preferred Stocks

 An alphabetical list of preferred stocks provided by DividendInvestor.com is here.
 This list includes call dates, and also yield to worst calculations.
 A wide variety of preferreds are available.
 For instance, the solid agency mREIT Annaly Capital has issued NLY-D, currently priced just a hair over par ($25.16) and yielding 7.45%.
 Annaly has also issued NLY-F and NLY-G, which currently yield about 6.8% and which convert to floating rate in a few years, giving the investor some protection against inflation.
+Full details on any particular preferred stock or baby bond is available at QuantumOnline.
+Different sites used different notations for preferred stocks, such as NLY_pF or NLY-F or similar.

 When closed end funds and business development companies issue preferred stocks, the fund is required to maintain assets in an amount at least double the amount of issued preferred stock or bonds.
 If net asset value starts for fall below that threshold, the fund must start to sell off assets to raise cash to start to redeem the preferreds at face value ($25).
 That prevents the CEF or BDC from getting over-leveraged, and serves as fairly strong protection for the preferreds, even if the underlying business is a little shaky.